-3. Understand that Stress and Aging Are the Same Things
+3. Understand that Stress and Aging Are Identical

 But healthy aging is more than just an art; it’s a science.

-Scientific research is growing rapidly, proving new ways and creating new solutions for living healthy – lengthening life expectancy and improving daily quality of life.
+Scientific research is growing rapidly, proving new ways for living balanced – and lengthening life expectancy, improving appearance and daily quality of life.

-Recently, I interview two highly regarded medical doctors – healthy-aging specialists Dr. Edison de Mello and Dr. Myles Spar – so they could share with us the latest science behind balanced living after age 50:
+I interviewed two highly regarded medical doctors – healthy-aging specialists Dr. Edison de Mello and Dr. Myles Spar – so they could share the latest science behind balanced living after age 50.
+They report:

 - The longevity lifestyle is a system of living that optimizes your thinking, feeling, and habits so that you can live the longest, happiest life possible.

-The essential idea is that wellness is true wealth and that when you have optimal wellness, anything is possible – your present, and future, are wide open.
+- The essential idea is that well-being is true wealth and that when you have optimal wellness, anything is possible – your present, and future, are wide open.

-One recent and significant aspect science has contributed to our understanding of the longevity lifestyle, concerns the overall impact of relentless low-level stress.
+One recent and significant aspect that science has contributed to our understanding of the longevity lifestyle concerns the overall impact of relentless low-level stress:

 Action Step: Today, I invite you to take 3 minutes to breathe consciously: